-It’s hard for your support team, since they’re stuck dealing with problems all day.
-It’s hard for your customers, because the last thing they want to do is spend time contacting your support team.
-And it’s hard for your business, because if you can’t create a great support experience you’ll have a tough time growing.
+It’s hard for your support team, your customers and your business—because if you can’t create a great support experience, you’ll have a tough time growing.

 If the daily grind of customer service is wearing you and your team down, you’re not alone!
 But what if I told you there was a way to ease the burden on your team while also increasing customer satisfaction?

 A customer service knowledge base can do exactly that!

 - A customer service knowledge base is a content repository for customers to find information and solutions independently.